 Public key encryption is secure—as long as the private key is protected

 The primary security benefit of using public key encryption is that regardless of how widely distributed public keys are, the risk of data being compromised is mitigated by the fact that a malicious actor will need the private, secret key to decrypt the message and view the data.
-The public-private key pair have a mathematical relationship, which means that the data encrypted with a public key can only be decrypted with the corresponding private key.
+The public-private key pair has a mathematical relationship, which means that the data encrypted with a public key can only be decrypted with the corresponding private key.
 The public key cannot be used to decrypt the ciphertext.
 Confidentiality, integrity and non-repudiation are security services that are provided when using the public key pair.

 But the moment the private key is no longer a secret, the security of the encrypted data is compromised—which is why robust machine identity management policies and procedures must be enforced.